-Attendance at Foundation-sponsored annual Spring and Fall Institutes is required of all Fellows during the course of their Fellowship.
+Attendance at Foundation-sponsored annual Spring and Fall Institutes is required of all Fellows during the active stage of their Fellowship.
 Fellows are required to arrive before the start of the Institute and may not leave until after the entire Institute has concluded.
 They are required to attend the entire Institute including all meals.
 The only optional programs at Institutes are prayer services, which are fully initiated and planned by Fellows themselves, with the Foundation providing space and materials as requested.

-- Spring Institute each year over three years - o Sunday-Wednesday in early March (with Wednesday as a travel day for in-person Institutes) - Fall Institute each year over three years - Sunday-Wednesday in early Fall (with Wednesday as a travel day for in-person Institutes)
+- Spring Institute each year over three years - Sunday-Wednesday in early March (with Wednesday as a travel day) - Fall Institute each year over three years - o Sunday-Wednesday in early Fall (with Wednesday as a travel day)